Distortion-Aware Brushing for Reliable Cluster Analysis in Multidimensional Projections: Conclusion

 \section{Conclusion}

-Although brushing in MDP has long been considered an important research topic, previous brushing techniques for MDP exhibited difficulty in getting over distortions.
-To tackle this problem, we proposed \brush, which essentially relocates the points to resolve the distortions and materialize MD clusters as user-generated visual groupings.
+Although brushing in MDP has long been considered an important research topic, previous brushing techniques for MDPs have struggled to overcome distortions.
+To tackle this problem, we proposed \brush, a brushing technique that relocates points to resolve distortions.
 Our user studies demonstrated the usefulness and usability of \brush in exploring and discovering MD clusters, its robustness to distortions, and its greater accuracy compared to state-of-the-art brushing techniques.
-Scaling up this technique to larger datasets would be worthwhile to investigate.
+In summary, our work advances the research community one step closer to making more reliable MD data analysis.